localstack-dotnet/localstack-nuget-badge-lambda/README.md

 #### Q: Test badges show "unavailable"

-- These only work for LocalStack's CI/CD pipeline
+- These only work for LocalStack.NET Client's CI/CD pipeline
 - For your own project, you'd need to adapt the Gist integration
-- Check if LocalStack's test pipeline is currently running
+- Check if LocalStack.NET Client's test pipeline is currently running

 ### Error Responses